norberello/test/chapter1.md

 xp: 100
 ```

-This is a test-exercise to check whether a file can be uploaded and used in an exercise (cause I have problems with it before)
+This is a test-exercise to check whether a file can be uploaded and used in an exercise (cause I have problems with it before).
+This actually works with no probs, but the next exercise gets the "oops, something went wrong" with the same exact

+> pre-exercise

+ code.

 `@instructions`
 Check the first 6 lines of the dataframe object called `data` using the command `head`